beaver700nh/eeprommer3/hardware/README.md

 # eeprommer3 | hardware

+The hardware provided is an Arduino Mega 2560 driving a 3.5" TFT LCD display (ILI9486) with a resistive touchscreen.
+The PCB contains the actual EEPROM programming hardware.
+Note that you can also use other hardware, but you will have to modify/redesign/fork some parts of the code (mostly just the hardware/firmware side, though).

 ## v2.y - August 2022

 This directory contains images and LibrePCB files for each revision of